Acostill/scipts/readme.txt

 ------------------------------ Description ------------------------------
-Scripts for setting up exercise folder.
+Scripts for setting up exercise folders.
 Will create folders with html, javascript, and css files for class assignments in C4Q Access Code - 4.1 Web
 -------------------------------------------------------------------------